 Are you ready to take on a new experience where you can explore the real Africa, make lots of new friends and make a real difference to the lives of young underprivileged children?
 Your time and effort at our day care centre is vital and you will provide an important contribution to the children’s daily lives.

-You’re sure to feel right at home in this wonderful country, where you will experience a true Ghanain welcome and be truly integrated into a friendly and hospitable culture.
+You’re sure to feel right at home in this wonderful country, where you will experience a true Ghanain welcome and be fully integrated into a friendly and hospitable culture.

 Ghana has a growing number of care centres that are all full to bursting point with children who are in need of your help.
 Staff are often over-worked and stretched to their limits and are unable to give the children the extra support and care they need and deserve.